coder-backend/OCR-and-language-translation/README.md

 So main thing is, you can detect the object and translate that object name in any prefered language

-# This Project is divided to 7 sections access them accordingly
+# This Project is divided into 7 sections, access them accordingly

 [1 Android Application](https://github.com/ashish807/OCR-and-language-translation/tree/master/App%20Development/app_dev)